n8n-io/n8n-docs/docs/getting-started/creating-your-first-workflow.md

 ## 5. NoOp node

 If the temperature is greater than 18°C, we don't want the workflow to do anything.
 We'll use the NoOp node for that.
+Adding this node here is optional, as the absence of this node won't make a difference to the functioning of the workflow.
 Add the NoOp node by clicking on the + button and selecting the *NoOp* node.
 Connect this node with the *false* output of the *IF* node.

 To test the workflow, click on the *Execute Workflow* button at the bottom of the *Editor UI*.
 I didn't get an SMS in my case since it was 24°C in Berlin at the time of writing this article, and the workflow ended at the NoOp node.